hangedmandesign/merrow/README.md

 * *BinRead*: Binary file reader functionality, reading from selected file at specified addresses and exported as comma-separated strings.
 * *RepairCRC*: CRC repair tool functionality, calling the fix_crc dll connection.
 * Variable operations, for easy converting bytex/hex/strings/colors
 * UI interactions, for modifying the interface on interaction and for calling other functions.
+Roughly ordered by tab.
+These should ideally only be created through the Winforms Properties interface in the Designer, so that variable names will auto-update throughout.
 None should be left empty.

 # License
 Merrow is copyright (c) 2021 Jonah Davidson (Hangedman).